 with

-Ncr is the elastic critical load, which may be determined in accordance with (8.21);
+Ncr is the elastic critical load, which may be determined in accordance with (Formula 8.21);

 A is the cross-sectional area;

-for Class 4 sections: see Annex A.
+— for Class 4 sections: see Annex A.

 NOTE Buckling curve d covers initial imperfections, which include bow imperfections up to 0,5 % of Lcr, and/or non-verticality of cantilevering piles up to 1 % of Lcr, and/or non-verticality up to 1,5 % measured over the top 1 m, which is consistent with the common driving tolerance of EN 12063.